Teacher of English

 • To be a member of the Masters’ Dining Room.

-• To attend all staff meetings and Chambers.
+• To attend all staff meetings, Chambers and all School events

 The successful candidate will receive: